 After a ten-year gap, Scullin again became a Member of the House of Representatives in 1923.
 He retained his seat until he retired in 1949.
 He was not among the more radical Labor members in the federal parliament on all issues, but supported the key 1921 socialist objectives.
 Though consistently opposed to compulsory enlistment, Scullin was neither an unwavering pacifist like Frank Brennan, nor a militant Irish nationalist like Hugh Mahon, expelled from the House of Representatives on 11 November 1920 for having attacked British policy at a public meeting in Melbourne.
 Scullin had long been an advocate of Irish ‘Home Rule’.
 He was among those opponents of British policy in Ireland during the Anglo–Irish war (1919–21) who were dismayed by the internal conflict which followed the establishment of the Irish Free State in 1922.

 Though no longer the promising youth who had first entered the House in 1910, Scullin was just as determined and hardworking.
 He and Sarah Scullin were prompt in taking up the opportunity to visit the site of the national capital.
 They stayed at Yarralumla – a VIP hostel before it became Government House when the seat of government was moved to Canberra in 1927.

 On 26 April 1928, Scullin was elected leader of the the federal parliamentary Labor Party.
 At the election in November that year, among the 31 seats won by Labor were Macquarie and Fremantle, bringing Ben Chifley and John Curtin into parliament.
-In October 1929, Labor won government in a landslide victory of 46 seats, and James Scullin became Prime Minister.
+In October 1929, Labor won government in a landslide victory of 46 seats, and James Scullin became the first Irish-Australian Prime Minister.